Domestic Abuse - If you are in an abusive relationship

 If you are in an abusive relationship there are three steps that you can take:

-- Domestic abuse includes all kinds of abuse within a relationship.
-Abuse can begin at any time and can take on a number of forms, such as physical assault, sexual abuse, rape and threats.
+Domestic abuse includes all kinds of abuse within a relationship.
+It can begin at any time and can take on a number of forms, such as physical assault, sexual abuse, rape and threats.
 It may also include destructive criticism, pressure tactics, disrespect, breaking trust, isolation, and harassment.

 - The most important thing to do is to tell someone.